dagargo/overwitch/README.md

 }
 ```

-Notice that there are 3 types of devices, depending on the transfer type and how many bytes are used to store samples in the USB blocks.
+Notice that there are 4 versions, depending on the transfer type and how many bytes are used to store samples in the USB blocks.

-* Type 1 (isochronous transfers) is reserved for Analog Rytm MKI and Analog Four MKI and Keys.
+* Version 1 (isochronous transfers) is reserved for Analog Rytm MKI and Analog Four MKI and Keys.
-* Type 2 (interrupt transfers) uses 4 bytes integers.
+* Version 2 (interrupt transfers) uses 4 bytes integers and is used by classig Overbridge 2 devices.
-* Type 3 (interrupt transfers) uses 3 bytes integers.
+* Version 2.1 (interrupt transfers) uses 3 bytes integers.
 Note that some tracks might use 4 bytes to store the samples even though the actual samples are only 3 bytes.
+Used by Digitakt II and Digitone II.
+* Version 3 (isochronous transfers).
+Used by Tonverk.